DonBatman/myfurniture/README.md

 # myfurniture
 Basic furniture for your home.
-This is a work in progress.
-Expect changes!
+Build a machine to make the furniture.
+Then put in wood and select what you want.

 Code Licence - MIT